 Scope

-This Recommendation provides a methodology for identification of suitable frequency spectrum for FWA systems and a list of items to be addressed in identifying candidate bands.
+This Recommendation provides a methodology for identification of suitable frequency spectrum for fixed wireless access (FWA) systems and a list of items to be addressed in identifying candidate bands.
 These take into account the results of ITU-R studies on compatible operations with systems in other radio services sharing the same bands, characteristics and operational requirements, spectrum requirements, and interference mitigation technologies.
-Bands identified using the methodology mentioned in § 6.1 could support traditional telephony wireless access applications or new and emerging broadband wireless access.
+Bands identified using the methodology mentioned in § 5.1 could support traditional telephony wireless access applications or new and emerging FWA, including broadband and International Mobile Telecommunications (IMT) technologies.

-The scope of this Recommendation covers only FWA systemsoperating in the FS and MS allocations; i.e. terrestrial.
+The scope of this Recommendation covers only FWA systems.
+These fixed applications can operate in both the FS and MS allocations, however FWA stations are Fixed and therefore should be consistent with the definition of the fixed service in the Radio Regulations (RRs).

 {Editor’s note: After reviewing the document, the scope may need to be revised and adjusted, if necessary, and consider to include that this Recommendation would also address the potential use of IMT technology in the FWA.}